tigera-solutions/cc-eks-zero-trust-workshop/modules/module-4-workload-access-control.md

 # Module 4 - Zero Trust Workload Access Control

-Calico provides methods to enable fine-grained access controls between your microservices and external databases, cloud services, APIs, and other applications that are protected behind a firewall.
-You can enforce controls from within the cluster using DNS egress policies, from a firewall outside the cluster using the egress gateway.
-Controls are applied on a fine-grained, per-pod basis.
+Calico provides methods to enable fine-grained access controls between your microservices and external databases, cloud services, APIs, and other applications that are protected by a firewall.
+You can enforce controls from within the cluster using DNS egress policies from a firewall outside the cluster using the egress gateway.
+Rules are applied on a fine-grained, per-pod basis.

 In this module, we will learn how to use Calico to create network policies to control access to and from a pod.
-For this, we will install two example application stacks: The Online Boutique and the Dev environment.
+We will install two example application stacks: The Online Boutique and the Dev environment.
 Once the applications are deployed, we will create and test network security policies with different ingress and egress rules to demonstrate how the **workload access control** is done.

 1. Installing the example application stacks: